HITECHCRIME/HC_SG32_Going_Wrong/README.md

 [VERSE 1]
 fucking moth from the past
-did the things that wouldn't last xxxx of the cost ain't asking any more pointless questions just the vital ones, just the ones that will make you rise what do i want what do you hide
+did the things that wouldn't last out the cost out of lust ain't asking any more pointless questions just the vital ones, just the ones that will make you rise what you want what you hide tell me i'll accept everything that you are

 [VERSE 2]
 light from the trenches